rodyonraskolnikov/Excel_Projects-Data_Analytics/Project_1 - Dashboard/README.md

 )
 ```

-- 🔍 **Multi-Criteria Filtering:** Checks job title, country, schedule type, and excludes blank salaries.
+- 🔍 **Multi-Criteria Filtering:** Filters data based on job title, country, schedule type, and excludes entries with blank salary values.
-- 📊 **Array Formula:** Utilizes `MEDIAN()` function with nested `IF()` statement to analyze an array.
+- 📊 **Array Formula:** Employs the MEDIAN() function combined with a nested IF() statement to process an array of relevant data.
-- 🎯 **Tailored Insights:** Provides specific salary information for job titles, regions, and schedule types.
+- 🎯 **Tailored Insights:** Delivers precise salary information tailored to specific job titles, locations, and schedule types.
-- **🔢 Formula Purpose:** This formula populates the table below, returning the median salary based on job title, country, and type specified.
+- **🔢 Formula Purpose:** This formula populates the underlying table, calculating the median salary by dynamically considering the specified job title, country, and schedule type.

 🍽️ Background Table